GibbZ-78/THP_W6D4/README.md

 * Controllers - See /app/controllers/

-* Views and layouts - See /views/ sub-directories and /views/layout/ in particular for the header thing
+* Views and layouts - See /app/views/ sub-directories.
+In particular, /app/views/layout/ gathers the header / footer stuff

 Enjoy, _wanderer_ :wink: !